Academic Standing

 Academic warning means that a student earned less than a 2.0 GPA during the last term.
 A hold will be placed on a student’s account, meaning that they can’t register for the next term until the hold has been lifted.

-- Select the “Get Advising” button, “Student Success and Advising” for the student service, and “Academic Standing Hold” for appointment reason.
+To make an appointment with an SSA Advisor, log into the Portal and select the blue Navigate icon.
+Select the “Make an Appointment” button, “Student Success and Advising” for the student service, and “Academic Standing” for appointment reason.

-Academic probation means that a student earned less than a 2.0 GPA in the last two terms.
+Academic support means that a student earned less than a 2.0 GPA in the last two terms.
 A hold will be placed on a student’s account, meaning they can’t register for the next term until the hold has been lifted.
 To lift the hold, a student must meet with an Academic Success Advisor in Student Success and Advising.
 In this appointment, the student and advisor will review the academic standing policy, financial aid implications, and discuss a plan for future success.

-Continued probation means that a student’s last term GPA is 2.0 or above but their cumulative GPA is below 2.0.
-This can happen after being on Academic Warning or Academic Probation.
-There is no registration hold on a student’s account students are highly encouraged to meet with an Academic Success Advisor to discuss a plan for continued success.
+Academic improvement means that a student’s last term GPA is 2.0 or above but their cumulative GPA is below 2.0.
+This can happen after being on Academic Warning or Academic Support.
+Students will have a registration hold and are required to meet with an advisor to discuss a plan for continued success.

 To return to WOU after one term off: